-Education Special Purpose Local Option Sales Tax (ESPLOST), at the fund reporting level, during the year amounted to \$1,272,668.76 and is to be used for capital outlay for educational purposes or debt service.
-This sales tax was authorized by local referendum and the sales tax must be re-authorized at least every five years.
+Education Special Purpose Local Option Sales Tax (ESPLOST), at the fund reporting level, during the year amounted to \$1,130,787.62 and is to be used for capital outlay for educational purposes or debt service.
+This sales tax was authorized by local referendum and the sales tax must be reauthorized at least every five years.
+The most recent authorization expires on March 31, 2023.